Punjab to rechristen govt schools named after caste | Education

 The education minister said Punjab is the land of gurus, saints and great prophets who have taught humanity to stay away from casteism and all kinds of discrimination.

-In this regard, a report has been sought from all the district education officers and elementary education department about the schools of different caste-based names running in their jurisdiction.
+A report has been sought from all district education officers and the elementary education department about the schools with different caste-based names running in their jurisdiction.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)